 Compression ratio 16.8 (±2)

-Number of valves in the cylinder head - 2 (inlet and outlet)
+Number of valves in the cylinder head - 2 (inlet and exhaust)

-Clearances on a cold engine, between rocker arms and valve stems:
+Clearances on a cold engine, between the rocker arms and valve stems:

 Oil pressure in a warm engine at crankshaft speed, kPa (kgf/cm²):